 Discovery is the key

-Every single plan and method and idea you have for selling books is going to turn on whether or not readers can find your book.
+Every single plan and method and idea you have for selling books will turn on whether readers can find your book.
 And there are readers out there.

 For example, NPD Bookscan estimated unit sales in excess of 680 Million in 2017.
-I was unable to find definitive numbers on total books published in 2017, but if we assume the high side of the average, we can say that around 1 Million books for the year.
+I could not find definitive numbers on total books published in 2017, but if we assume the high side of the average, we can say that around 1 Million books for the year.
 That’s an average of 680 book sales per publication—and I’m only looking at the USA figures.

 Again, based on Bookscan reporting, we can average around 250 units per year for all books.
 Take these numbers with a grain of salt, the reporting dates and tracking are not perfect and don’t represent all self-published works.